Tag: Andrew Gwynne

 The below Parliamentary question was asked by Andrew Gwynne on 2016-04-13.

-To ask the Secretary of State for Health, how many NHS organisations complied with the 30 day target for the payment of subcontractors set by the Government in the last period for which figures are available.
+To ask the Secretary of State for Health, how many NHS organisations have been charged statutory interest as a result of late payment in the last three years.

 George Freeman